darkphoenix17/Serverless_Project/README.md

 ## Authentication

-To implement authentication in your application, you would have to create an Auth0 application and copy "domain" and "client id" to the `config.ts` file in the `client` folder.
-We recommend using asymmetrically encrypted JWT tokens.
+To implement authentication in your application, create an Auth0 application and copy "domain" and "client id" to the `config.ts` file in the `client` folder.
+I recommend using asymmetrically encrypted JWT tokens.

-# Best practices

-- Logging of API is enabled
-- Documentation is also enabled
-- Tracing of lambda function and API Gateway through Amazon XRay
-- CORS policy enabled
-- Using Json schema for validation
-- Authentication using third party service i.e. [Auth0](https://manage.auth0.com/dashboard) here

 ## Logging

-The starter code comes with a configured [Winston](https://github.com/winstonjs/winston) logger that creates [JSON formatted](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/) log statements.
-You can use it to write log messages like this:
+The code is configured with [Winston](https://github.com/winstonjs/winston) logger that creates [JSON formatted](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/) log statements.
+You use it to write log messages like this:

 ```ts
 import { createLogger } from '../../utils/logger'